 CBI is a part of the OCJCR, a volunteer led affiliate of HIAS (formerly known as Hebrew Aid Immigrant Society.)
 Established in January 2018, OCJCR is a group of individuals, synagogues, and Jewish communal organizations inspired by our people’s history to support refugees locally and worldwide.
 OCJCR is the local arm of the HIAS Welcome Campaign: a network of 400+ congregations and organizations across the United States who are responding to the largest refugee crisis in human history.
-Click here for more information.
+OCJCR is now a project of OneOC. to make a donation to OCJCR click here to donate through PayPal.
+Click here for more information about OCJCR.

 Helping the homeless and feeding the poor